ezahpizza/ezahpizza/README.md

 ![My Art Collage](./assets/banner.jpg)

+---
+yes, the all of the art included in the banner above is mine, you absolutely may not steal it :)

 hey there! i/m prateek, a curious computer science undergrad passionate about building smart, scalable, and human-friendly tech.

 i/m currently exploring advanced software development with react, fastapi & ai/ml architectures, engrossed in ai/ml research with transformer systems, computer vision and various other deep learning model development and deployment pipelines on the side.